Aker BP’s approach to human rights

 Aker BP welcomes the raising of concerns by third parties.

 Our whistleblowing policy and procedure for handling of integrity reports allows for raising of concerns anonymously.
-You can report concerns on breaches of human right.
+You can report concerns about adverse impact on human rights and decent working conditions.

 Information